Navam9530/Navams_Encryption_Technique/README.md

 decrypt('encrypted.nvm')
 ```

-> [!NOTE]
+### NOTE

-> NET encrypts a single file.
+* NET encrypts a single file.
 So, consider zipping a folder you want to encrypt.
-> The encrypted file can be many times larger than the original file.
+* The encrypted file can be many times larger than the original file.